 Whether in his home or the halls of power, Justin can help anyone find their place at the table.
 If he introduced you to your colleague, best friend, or significant other, you’re not alone.
-It is this deep connection to people—combined with a passion for policy and practical theology—that gives Justin valuable perspective on intersecting issues in the public health, nonprofit, agriculture, and governmental sectors.
+Justin’s deep connection to people—combined with a passion for policy and practical theology—give him valuable perspective on intersecting issues facing public health, nonprofits, agriculture, and government.

-An excellent listener and thinker, Justin is adept at helping people navigate both complex systems and values to address what’s behind the issue, find common ground, and work together toward lasting change.
+An excellent listener, Justin is adept at helping people navigate both complex systems and values to address what’s behind the issue, find common ground, and work together toward lasting change.
 As a senior consultant, Justin helps a wide variety of clients across disciplines address the root causes of various health and human services challenges to proactively promote the health of all Michiganders.
-Clients come to Justin for his deep understanding of food systems, chronic disease prevention, faith communities, and coalition building as well as his strong skills in research, facilitation, data visualization, and training.
+Clients come to Justin for his deep understanding of sustainable food systems, chronic disease prevention, coalition building and faith communities, as well as his strong skills in research, strategic planning, facilitation, and data visualization.

-Before joining the firm, Justin worked for the Michigan Fitness Foundation, specializing in policy, systems, and environmental change approaches to improve the health and well-being of families facing food insecurity.
-He is currently pursuing a graduate degree in Sustainable Food Systems and is actively involved in ministry.
+Before joining the firm, Justin led policy, systems, and environmental change approaches to improve the health and well-being of families facing food insecurity.
+He brings years of experience in nonprofit, philanthropic, and governmental program design and implementation to the role.

 A Little More...

-Education: BA in Social Relations and Policy with a focus on Religious Politics from Michigan State University and currently pursuing an MS in Sustainable Food Systems from Green Mountain College
+Education: BA in Social Relations and Policy with a focus on Religious Politics from James Madison College at Michigan State University and an MS in Sustainable Food Systems from Green Mountain College

 With PSC since: November 2017